Executive Committee Members

-In May 1997, he became President of the Advisory Board of Eurecom.
+In May 1997, he became the Director of EURECOM.
 Ulrich Finger is a member of IEEE, ACM and IFIP.
 He holds nine patents and is author of numerous papers in leading scientific conferences and journals.

 Ulrich serves as board member of the OSA.